FREE Case Evaluation

 - Mandatory 50 hours community service.

-Drivers age 21 and over face similar penalties, but with more severity based on whether the conviction is the driver's first, and the specific BAC percentage recorded at the time of the arrest.
-Higher BAC measurements can carry stiffer penalties.
+Drivers who are above 21 years of age face similar penalties, but with increasing severity depending on whether it is the driver's first offense, and the specific BAC percentage recorded at the time of the arrest.
+Just as second or third offenses are associated with greater penalties than a first offense, higher BAC measurements can carry stiffer penalties as well.
 Drivers convicted of a DUI face penalties such as:

 - DMV License Points